benmvp/dom-info/README.md

 var domnInfo = require('dom-info'); // ES5-
 ```

-As a last resort, you can download [`dist/dom-info.min.js`](https://raw.githubusercontent.com/benmvp/dom-info/master/dist/dom-info.min.js) (or just [`dist/dom-info-core.min.js`](https://raw.githubusercontent.com/benmvp/dom-info/master/dist/dom-info-core.min.js)) and include it on your web page via a `<script>` tag.
-It will create a global `window.domnInfo` object (or define the module if you are using [RequireJS](http://requirejs.org/)):
+As a last resort, you can download [`dist/dom-info.min.js`](https://raw.githubusercontent.com/benmvp/dom-info/master/dist/dom-info.min.js) and include it on your web page via a `<script>` tag.
+It will create a global `window.domInfo` object (or define the module if you are using [RequireJS](http://requirejs.org/)):

 ```html
 <script src="/lib/dom-info.min.js" type="text/javascript"></script>